eclipse-basyx/basyx-wiki/docs/source/content/user_documentation/basyx_components/v2/submodel_registry/index.md

 To configure the favicon, add the favicon.ico to [basyx-java-server-sdk\basyx.common\basyx.http\src\main\resources\static](../basyx.common/basyx.http/src/main/resources/static/).

 ## Docker
-The following example demonstrate how to use the AAS Registry with Docker Compose:
+The following example demonstrate how to use the Submodel Registry with Docker Compose:

 ```yml
 sm-registry: